 It is proposed to endorse the following questions for each work area and work tasks for moderated discussion.

-: Which work tasks of the work area do you support to the study?
+Q1: Which work tasks of the work area do you support to be included as objectives in the 6G study?
 Answer with good justification.

+Q2: Which work tasks of the work area do you propose to be updated for including as objectives in the 6G study?
+Propose updates with justification.

-: Which of the proposed work tasks do you not support to explore further the study?
+Q3: Which of the proposed work tasks do you not support to explore further in the 6G study?
 Answer with good justification.

 4. Work plan

-Below is the endorsed work plan in S6-253382 :
+Below is the endorsed work plan in S6-253382 and updated with NWM#2 dates: